7 Effective Digital Marketing Strategies To Increase Your Online Sales

-Targeting the audience is using data to segment consumers by demographics, geographics or behavioural or psychographic attributes to find the right content for the right person at the right place and the right time!
+Targeting the audience is using data to segment consumers by demographics, geographic, or behavioral or psychographic attributes to find the right content for the right person at the right place and at the right time!

 Analyze your marketing campaigns and ask questions like:

 - Are we reaching our target audience properly?